Read our complete guide to find out everything you need to know about commercial auto insurance for your contracting business.

-Commercial auto insurance provides coverage for vehicles owned, leased, or rented by your contractor business.
+Commercial auto insurance provides coverage for vehicles owned or leased by your contractor business.
 In the event of an auto accident, commercial auto insurance, much like personal auto insurance, provides financial coverage if your business is found to be at fault or if there is damage to property.

 Commercial auto insurance has both liability and property components.
 The liability component protects your business if it is at fault for causing a crash and causes bodily injury or damages someone else’s vehicle or property.
 The property component of commercial auto insurance protects the value of your vehicle against crashes, theft, and other perils.